 1. Come up with your business idea

 The first step in launching a home business is coming up with a unique idea that gives you a competitive edge in the market.

 We’ve included 30 home business ideas within this article to help provide you with inspiration.
 But perhaps you have a different idea you want to get started with.
 The possibilities are endless.
 At this point in the process, all you need is an idea.

 2. Create a business plan

-A business plan helps put you on the road to success with your new home business.
+A business plan puts you on the road to success with your new entrepreneurial endeavor.
 You’ll put together information like your company overview and its product/service offerings, your target audience, a competitor analysis, and more.

 Easily create your own business plan using a template like the one we’ve created for you below:>